zolotarovgl/phylogeny/README.md

 - Sequence reclustering after initial clusters have been built - to include distant homologs in the species of interest
 - MMSeqs clustering should output a canonical clustering file - akin to broccoli and mcl (each cluster per line) => update parsing functions!
 - Think carefully how would you like to handle the clustering
-- Make it species-focused / Ctenphora focused.
-Such that you can flag the lineage-specific duplicates

 Installation:
 ```bash